 This Super Pole will consist of two laps for each rider: one launching lap and a second timed lap.
-The riders will start at 20 second intervals in 4 groups of 2 in the opposite order of the Prestige timed practice.
+The riders will start at 20 second intervals in the opposite order of the Prestige timed practice.
 The launching lap will start when the rider cross the finish line for the first time.

-The three best times of the Super Pole will be awarded exceptional points: $1^{st} - 3$ points, $2^{nd} - 2$ points, $3^{rd} - 1$ point.
+The three best times of the Super Pole will be awarded exceptional points: 1^{st} - 3 points, 2^{nd} - 2 points, 3^{rd} - 1 point.
 These points will count towards the final rakings of the Championship and the event.